PalestineRemembered About Us Oral History العربية

 JFK said it BEST in 1939: Palestine Was Hardly Britain's to Give Away

 E) Miri lands could be sold to pay a mortgage by the grantee (i.e., the farmer).
-It should be noted that the sale of miri lands could happen even when farzz (or land assignment) didn't occur yet.
+It should be noted that the sale of miri lands could happen even when farzz (or land assignment) has not yet.
 F) The state may cancel the miri grant if the owner stopped using the land for a prolonged period (see Survey of Palestine, p.
 229-30 & 255-56).

 Land Type